junbinzhao/FluxCalR/paper.md

 # Acknowledgements

-This work is partially supported by Department of Energy's (DOE) National Institute for Climate Change Research (07‐SC‐NICCR‐1059) and
-National Science Foundation Division of Atmospheric & Geospace Sciences Atmospheric Chemistry Program (1561161, 1561139, 1233006 and 1807533).
-I acknowledge the suggestions from Sparkle L. Malone and the helps of Matthew J. Simon and Michal Gazovic for testing the code on different datasets.
+This work is partially supported by the U.S. Department of Energy's (DOE) National Institute for Climate Change Research (07‐SC‐NICCR‐1059) and National Science Foundation Division of Atmospheric & Geospace Sciences Atmospheric Chemistry Program (1561161, 1561139, 1233006 and 1807533).
+I also acknowledge the suggestions from Sparkle L. Malone and the helps of Matthew J. Simon and Michal Gazovic for testing the code on different datasets.

 # References